 ☐Major Revision of Existing Regulation

-☐Minor/Technical Revision of Existing Regulation
+☒Minor/Technical Revision of Existing Regulation

 ☐Reaffirmation of Existing Regulation

 ☐Repeal of Existing Regulation

 I. OBJECTIVE & PURPOSE

 This regulation applies to first-time, degree-seeking freshmen as defined as students who have earned a high school diploma or its equivalent and have earned less than 12 semester hours of transferable college credit after high school graduation.
 This excludes college credits earned during high school completion through accelerated mechanisms such as IB, AICE, AP, and dual enrollment classes.